XGBoost¶

 XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.

 This document explains how to serve and deploy an XGBoost model for predicting breast cancer with BentoML.
-You can find all the source code in examples/xgboost.

 This example uses the scikit-learn